RickStrahl/BlogPosts/2026-06/Windows-Protected-your-PC-Dealing-with-Windows-SmartScreen-on-Installation/WindowsSmartscreenWindowsProtectedYourPcPromptsOnInstallation.md

 ##AD##

 ## Summary
 At the end of the day SmartScreen is just something developers and end users have to put up with.
-It's frustrating that Microsoft has taken such an aggressive approach with SmartScreen rather than providing a more productive approach of providing a Warning Screen with more information and a clearer way to allow for bypassing the warnings.
+It's frustrating that Microsoft has taken such an aggressive approach with SmartScreen rather than providing a more productive approach of providing a Warning Screen with more information and a clearer way to allow for bypassing the warnings when you are sure you want to install anyway.

 But alas here we are...